You can call this story an act of self-discovery

-We Are Nashville is a multi-year exploration of the New Nashville
+We Are Nashville is a multi-year picture of the New Nashville.

-…designed to foster understanding of who we are, inspire conversations that help us get to know one other, and take simple but meaningful actions that preserve the special character of our city.
+It’s purpose is to foster an understanding of who we are, inspire conversations that help us get to know our neighbors, and take simple but meaningful actions to preserve the special character that is Nashville.

-A prominent businessman and philanthropist called and asked for a meeting.
+The now late businessman and philanthropist Ben Rechter called and asked for a meeting.
 No topic, just a meeting.
 Intrigued, I said yes.
 We climbed the back stairs to a back room of a nondescript office building in Nashville.
 Doors closed.
 Handwritten notes came out (which I later discovered is his habit).
+He said, “I’d like to do something for this city that’s never been done.”

 I’d like to do something for this city that’s never been done.